 Note: If you connect via an ActiveGate, you can skip the certificate check by adding the

 ONEAGENT_INSTALLER_SKIP_CERT_CHECK key with the value

-Add OneAgent installer parameters.
+- optional Add OneAgent installer parameters.

 While still in Environment variables, you can customize your OneAgent installation by adding several OneAgent installer parameters in the command text box.
 Make sure to separate each parameter by a space.
 For example,